 Absence Policy: Morning, afternoon, and full absences are all tracked and accounted for on a student's permanent record.
 A morning absence is accrued if a student arrives after 8:45am.
-Morning absences without an official medical note are counted as tardies.
-Discretion lies with the office in waiving tardies for special circumstances.
+At their discretion, the office can decide not to mark a late arrival as tardy under special circumstances.
 An afternoon absence is accrued if a student leaves for the day before 2:20pm.
 Morning and afternoon absences each count as one half of an absence, while full day absences count as one whole absence.
 Absences are tracked whether they are medical, familial, due to vacation, or any other considerations.
 For example, a sick day with or without a doctor's note, or a day taken as part of a family vacation will be counted as one full absence.

-Excessive Absences : A student may be absent no more than ten (10) days in a semester, regardless of the reason; no distinction is made between excused and unexcused absences.
+Excessive Absences: A student may be absent no more than ten (10) days in a semester, regardless of the reason.
 After the tenth absence, the student's grades may be lowered a full letter grade (A to B, B to C, etc.).
-High school students missing twelve (12) days in a semester will not receive credit for that semester.
+High school students missing twelve (12) days in a semester may not receive credit for that semester.
 Situations involving excessive absences due to chronic illness must be brought to the attention of the headmaster immediately for the possibility of an accommodation.

-School Supervision

-The school provides supervision of students from 7:45 am until 2:45 pm.
-Students on campus before 7:45 am and after 2:45 pm must be supervised by parents or by an authorized adult, such as a drama teacher, athletic coach, detention supervisor, etc. The school provides supervision only for students officially participating in a school activity; a sibling hanging around another sibling's sports practice is NOT supervision.
+School Supervision: The school provides supervision of students from 7:45 am until 2:45 pm.
+Students on campus before 7:45 am and after 2:45 pm must be supervised by parents or by an authorized adult, such as a drama teacher, athletic coach, detention supervisor, etc. The school provides supervision only for students officially participating in a school activity; a sibling hanging around another sibling's sports practice is NOT under supervision.
 Siblings must be supervised or picked up by a parent.
 Students attending a supervised school activity (detention, play practice, sports games, etc.) must be picked up within 10 minutes of dismissal.
-Parents who leave their children on campus before 7:45am or fail to pick them up by 2:45pm, or within 10 minutes of the dismissal time for a school activity, may be assessed the following fees: Monday-Thursday \$9.75 Homework Hall fee per child, and Friday \$15 dollar babysitting fee per child (no Homework Hall on Friday.)
+Parents who leave their children on campus before 7:45am or fail to pick them up by 2:45pm, or within 10 minutes of the dismissal time for a school activity, may be assessed the following fees: Monday-Thursday \$12 Homework Hall fee per child, and Friday \$15 dollar babysitting fee per child (no Homework Hall on Friday.)